ljr1981/test_extension/README.md

 # test_extension
 Extension library for Eiffel testing

+## GOAL: Create Isolated Testing Environment in Eiffel Studio

+The goal is to have a "test target", which is completely isolated from your primary project (or library) code, such that your test code is never crossed or mixed with your primary.
+The way towards the goal includes having a `test` folder (directory) immediately subordinate to your primary project folder, where you will store any classes related to testing (i.e. test classes and classes used for testing like `mocks` and so on).
+This folder may also contain data or other files, which are relevant to testing, but not to delivery of your software.

 *NOTE: These instructions are for Windows OS (not Linux--yet), so you may need to translate parts.*

 ## STEP: Clone this simple Eiffel library to your local GitHub folder.